electriclantern/garden/README.md

 > you enter her brewshop. the place is barren. most of her things are gone.

-> invent potions, trade with the townspeople and travelers, and explore the old mystery behind Mt.
+a game about inventing potions, trading with the townspeople and travelers, and exploring the old mystery behind Mt.
 Santerosia.

 inspired by adarkroom/Candybox and games like Stardew Valley, this is a javascript game about gardening, brewing potions, and exploring the world :D